-The City will ensure It will be the responsibility of the relevant asset custodian to provide accurate information is recorded regarding the inventory condition, creation, acquisition, maintenance, renewal, refurbishment or disposal of assets for inclusion in Council's AMS.
+The City will ensure It will be the responsibility of the relevant asset custodian to provide-accurate information is recorded regarding the inventory, condition, creation, acquisition, maintenance, renewal, refurbishment or disposal of assets for inclusion in Council's AMS.

-Policies Relating to Built Belmont 3B1.1

-Reference/Associated Documents

 City's Asset Management Policy, Strategy and Plans.

-IPWEA - International Infrastructure Management Manual 2015 Edition IPWEA - Australian Infrastructure Financial Management Guidelines 2009-2015 Edition ISO 55000 - International Asset Management Standards 2014
+IPWEA - International Infrastructure Management Manual 2015 Edition IPWEA - Australian Infrastructure Financial Management Guidelines 2009-2015 Edition

-Reference to Internal Procedure
+ISO 55000 - International Asset Management Standards 2014

-Register of Delegations: DA - Disposal of AssetsProperty (other than land) .
+Register of Delegations: DA - Disposal of Assets Property (other than land).

-Definitions

-N/A

-Monitoring, Evaluation and Review

 This policy has been risk assessed as Moderate.Low.

-The policy will be reviewed every two years.
+THIS POLICY IS SUPPORTED BY:

-REGISTER OF DELEGATIONS DA - DISPOSAL OF ASSETSPROPERTY (OTHER THAN LAND)

-SERVICE AREA: DESIGN, AND ASSETS AND DEVELOPMENTINFRASTRUCTURE SERVICES

-POLICY OWNER: MANAGER DESIGN, AND ASSETS AND DEVELOPMENT
+REGISTER OF DELEGATIONS SERVICE AREA: DA - DISPOSAL OF ASSETS PROPERTY (OTHER THAN LAND) DESIGN, AND ASSETS AND DEVELOPMENTINFRASTRUCTURE SERVICES MANAGER DESIGN, AND ASSETS AND DEVELOPMENT

+Policy owner:

 AMENDMENT STATUS

 DATE OF AMENDMENT STATUS OF AMENDMENT MINUTE ITEM REFERENCE

 27/09/05 11.5.8

 28/04/09 12.10

 22/11/11 12.9

-28/10/14 Review - Minor 12.4
+28/10/14 REVIEW - MINOR 12.4

-27/09/16 Review - Minor 12.9
+27/09/16 REVIEW - MINOR 12.9

-25/09/18 Review - Minor 12.5
+25/09/18 REVIEW - MINOR 12.5

-NEXT REVIEW DATE 2020 2022
+NEXT REVIEW DATE

-Policies Relating to Built Belmont BB2.1 BB2.1 STREET AND CIVIC LIGHTING Policy Objective To set standards for lighting throughout the City.
-Policy Statement The City supports the extensive use of street lighting for the safety of all road users.
-The Chief Executive Officer has delegated authority to establish appropriate standards for City owned street and civic lighting which shall have the following components: 1.
-Establish suitable lighting criteria for the City's road network components including; District Distributor, CollectorLocal Distributor, Local/Access, 4way intersections, T junctions, roundabouts, traffic signals, traffic management devices and cul-de-sacs.
-Establish lighting criteria for entrances to public access ways, shopping precincts, 2. entrances to hotels, publicly owned amenities and schools.
-3. Establish a program for illumination of pavilion buildings, car parks and playgrounds on Council controlled reserves with the standard of lighting to be in accordance with relevant Australian Standards.
-Policy Detail Switch Off Time 1.
+BB2.1 STREET AND CIVIC LIGHTING

+To set standards for lighting throughout the City.

+The City supports the extensive use of street lighting for the safety of all road users.
+The Chief Executive Officer has delegated authority to establish appropriate standards for City owned street and civic lighting which shall have the following components:

+- Establish suitable lighting criteria for the City's road network components including: District Distributor, CollectorLocal Distributor, Local/Access, 4way intersections, T junctions, roundabouts, traffic signals, traffic management devices and cul-de-sacs. - 2.
+Establish lighting criteria for entrances to public access ways, shopping precincts, entrances to hotels, publicly owned amenities and schools. - 3.
+Establish a program for illumination of pavilion buildings, car parks and playgrounds on Council controlled reserves with the standard of lighting to be in accordance with relevant Australian Standards.

+1. Switch Off Time

 The City is of the view that it is important for street lighting to be switched on during the hours of darkness.
 Switch off time for street lighting shall be at dawn.

-2. Special Requests - Western Power Lighting Infrastructure On the basis Western Power owns theowns the bulk of the street lighting network, sSpecial requests for street lighting installation and/or upgrading to improve roadway lighting and support Crime Prevention Through Environmental Design (CPTED) principles, the matter requests will be assessed by the City and determined on the merits of each case but generally willwhilst seeking to be consistent with the lighting criteria established.
+2. Special Requests - Western Power Lighting Infrastructure On the basis Western Power ewns theowns the bulk of the street lighting network, sepecial requests for street lighting installation and/or upgrading to improve roadway lighting and support Crime Prevention Through Environmental Design (CPTED) principles, the matter requests will be assessed by the City and determined on the merits of each case but generally willwhilst seeking to be consistent with the lighting criteria established.
 I, if supported the request shall be referred to Western Power determined on the merits of each case but generally will be consistent with the lighting criteria established.

-3. Street Lighting Improvement Program Any street lighting improvement program initiated by Western Power will be encouraged in progressive stages provided no capital costs are incurred required to be paid by Council.
-T, the City will continue to lobby Western Power to upgrade their City's-street lighting network.
+3. Street Lighting Improvement Program

+Any street lighting improvement program initiated by Western Power will be encouraged in progressive stages provided no capital costs are incurred required to be paid by Council.
+T, the City will continue to lobby Western Power to upgrade their City's street lighting network.
 Any anticipated increased annual running costs as a result of improvements, if they are outside the budget provisions, are to be approved by the City prior to the commencement of the works.

 The City reserves to itself the right to set priorities for improvements to street lighting.
 Where capital costs are required to be incurred, then prior authority of the City must be obtained by Western Power.

 4. Energy Efficiency